Whoop 4 Review 2023, is it worth it? Is it accurate? Is it any good?

-As an athlete who has used every version of Whoop for the past 5 years, I can confidently say that the Whoop 4.0 is a top-end athletic, fitness, and readiness tracker that is particularly useful for those who often push themselves too hard and too often.
-It provides detailed insights into my readiness to train and optimal sleep, and is accurate when worn properly.
-However, it is important to note that a monthly membership is required to use the device.
+As an athlete who has used every version of Whoop for the past five years, I can confidently say that the Whoop 4.0 is a top-end athletic, fitness, and readiness tracker that is particularly useful for those who often push themselves too hard and too often.
+It provides deep insights into your readiness to train and optimal sleep, and it is accurate when worn properly.
+Note, however, that a monthly membership is required.

-In my opinion, Whoop is worth it if you want to understand and be coached on your readiness to train and optimal sleep.
-And in terms of accuracy, I have found Whoop to be accurate when worn properly.
+In my opinion, Whoop is worth the investment if you want to fully understand your readiness to train and optimize your sleep, as it coaches you toward optimal performances and outcomes.
+In terms of accuracy, I have found Whoop to be highly accurate when worn properly.

-If you’re unsure if you should choose Whoop over a Garmin or Apple Watch, I have also included comparisons in my review.
+If you’re unsure whether you should choose Whoop over a Garmin 965 or Apple Watch, I have also included some comparisons in my review.
 I have found that sometimes, a Garmin or Apple Watch may be a better choice than Whoop depending on your needs and preferences.

 Membership starts at $16/£16/AU$16 per month.
 Get a free Whoop Band and trial membership at this link (here, promotion automatically applied).